The Terms of Reference (also known as Standing Orders) can be found for the Committees/Groups listed below

 Up to two members co-opted by the Chair as required

-The Welfare, Community and Diversity Officer of the Union of UEA Students
+The Activities and Opportunities Officer of the Union of UEA Students

-The Director of Development – Mr David Ellis
+The Director of Development and Campaigns – Mr David Ellis

 Assistant Head of Alumni, Conferences and Events - Ms Maresa Padmore